Daisy Ridley talks Star Wars: The Last Jedi’s final scenes - the spoilers are strong with this one

-Daisy Ridley probably has a checklist as long as a Wookiee’s arm of things she should absolutely never ever mention pre-Star Wars: The Last Jedi’s release.
+Daisy Ridley probably has a checklist as long as a Wookiee’s arm of things she should absolutely never ever mention before the release of Star Wars: The Last Jedi release.
 Top of that list?
 The ending.
 So, guess who went and got a bit *too* chatty about Star Wars 8’s final scenes?
 You guessed it… Probable spoilers for Star Wars: The Last Jedi to follow…

 Speaking to Glamour (via ComicBook.com), Ridley revealed a little of what happens at the very end of the movie whilst discussing filming alongside the late Carrie Fisher.
 It’s not too spoiler-y, but you can definitely read between the lines if you so wish.